Dentures Can Restore Your Complete Smile

 Traditional dentures can provide a relatively simple solution for patients missing most or all of their teeth.
 This type of denture sits atop the gums and is held in place by a combination of suction and a mild adhesive.
 A complete set of dentures is composed of a full arch of prosthetic teeth on an acrylic base that is shaded to match the color of the gums.
 Traditional partial dentures usually fasten to the remaining teeth with metal clasps.
 Modern dentures are a vast improvement over older types because they fit better and newer materials are designed to look more lifelike.

 Creating Your Dentures

 Traditional dentures typically take three to six weeks to complete.
-First, Dr. Balloch will measure your jaw alignment and take dental impressions.
+First, we will measure your jaw alignment and take dental impressions.
 Next, he will make a model of your dentures using wax and plastic forms molded to exact specifications.
 He will have you try on the model so you can evaluate its comfort and appearance.
-Dr. Balloch partners with an outstanding dental laboratory, which will fabricate your new denture.
+We partner with high quality outstanding dental laboratories, which will fabricate your new denture.
 After it is complete, he can make small adjustments for an optimal fit.
 You will need to have your traditional denture adjusted periodically to ensure it fits comfortably and snugly.

 Care and Maintenance

 Keeping your traditional full or partial denture clean requires daily care.
 Several types of cleansers and soft bristle brushes are made specifically for dentures.
 Between brushings, rinse your dentures after eating.
 When you are not wearing them, your dentures need to be placed in water or a denture-soaking solution to keep them moist and retain their proper shape.
 Dentures with metal clasps will have special cleaning instructions, which we will provide.

 "Implant-supported dentures provide unparalleled stability.
 Patients can speak and eat with confidence, knowing their restoration will remain firmly in place."